andybridger/andybridger.github.io/_posts/2020-12-11-manufacturing-jobs-in-australia.md

 layout: post
 ---

-Blog post on the long-term trends and the impact of COVID-19 on manufacturing jobs in Australia.
+Blog post for the Australian Industry Group on the long-term trends and the impact of COVID-19 on manufacturing jobs in Australia.

 Check out the blog [here][here-web].